blockchainapis/docs/docs/tutorial/pairs/get-swap-amount-out.md

 from blockchainapis import BlockchainAPIs

-# The blockchain that you want to get the price from
 BLOCKCHAIN = "ethereum"

-# The address of the token that we are selling
-# Here we put the address of wrapped ETH
 TOKEN_IN = "0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2"

-# The address of the token that we are buying
-# Here we put USDC
 TOKEN_OUT = "0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48"

-# The amount of TOKEN_IN that we are selling.
-# We add 10**18 because the TOKEN_IN is WETH and WETH has
-# 18 decimals
 AMOUNT_IN = 1 * 10**18

 async def get_amount_out():